no2223/ai-how.github.io/_posts/2018-02-11-Model checkpointing and evaluation in tensorflow.md

 image: /img/hello_world.jpeg
 share-img: /img/self.jpg
 ---
+# Brief on why model checkpointing is even needed?

 Training deep learning models is often backed with sufficiently large amount of data to learn patterns from, for example driving data measurement collected through long hours of driving to enable autonomous cars.
 Artificial Intelligence (AI) which can generate algorithm has surpassed the performance of traditional approaches be it audio, vision, text, anomaly etc. Extreme rigor is required in deciding the model architecture and its evaluation as there exist numerous parameters to tune (considering MLP below):
 - number of layers of a network